Keats/tera2/MIGRATION.md

     {{<ui.button label="Sign up" variant="primary"/>}}
   {% </ui.forms.widget> %}
 ```
-If you have a variable name that matches the argument, you can use the shorthand approach to save some typing.
+If you have a variable name that matches the argument (eg `title` in the example), you can use the shorthand approach to save some typing.
 If you look
 at the definition above for `ui.forms.widget` you will see it's using `{{body}}` which is not defined anywhere: Tera will pass the
 component of the body automatically as the `body` variable.
 You can of course nest it as much as you want.